Logandv3/Logandv3/README.md

 </div>

 ### <div align="center">My name is Logan Vincent.
 I am a sponge of a software developer and I'd love to learn something from you.
 This is my main personal account.
-I am also active on my other accounts for non-personal projects.</div>
+I am also active on other accounts for non-personal projects.
+[New Tech Challenge Acct](https://github.com/Logan5Run/Logan5Run)</div>

 ## I Am Currently Working On:
 - Building a proper portfolio website.
 - Contributing to an existing peer to peer messaging app.
-This includes:  Fixing bugs.
-Adding various message receipt features and others.
+This includes:  Fixing bugs, unread message handling, message receipt features and more.
 This project uses React, Redux, MaterialUI, NodeJS, Socket.io, ExpressJS, Sequelize, and PostgreSQL.
 - Something I've temporarily named Digital-Shaman (contact for more info).
 - A company website for a local business.

 ## Some of My Recent Work:
-- [Escape the House!](https://pewpewpew-fe.herokuapp.com/) This simple puzzle/maze game was a front-end and back-end team collaboration in which we challenged ourselves to build something new to us using technologies we were unfamiliar with.
+- [Escape the House!](https://pewpewpew-fe.herokuapp.com/) This simple puzzle/maze game was a front-end and back-end team collaboration in which we challenged ourselves to build something new to us, with technologies we were unfamiliar with.
 The front-end was built with React and Redux.
 The back-end was built using Python and PostgreSQL.
 Check out the repo's [here](https://github.com/PewPewPewTuring).

 ### A Little About Me:

-- 💡 Short term plans:  <br> I am now actively looking for Frontend Engineer/Developer, Full Stack Engineer/Developer or possibly even Backend Engineer roles.
+- 💡 Short term plans:  <br> I am now actively looking for Frontend Engineer/Developer, Full Stack Engineer/Developer Backend Engineer roles.
 Know of any good opportunities?
 Feel free to message [me](https://linkedin.com/in/logan-vincent)!

-- 💡 Interests:  <br> I am fascinated by many things but especially science.
+- 💡 Interests:  <br> I am fascinated by many things, especially science.
 In particular I enjoy learning about physics, engineering, computer science and mathematics.
 I love to be outdoors and often go hiking, camping, running, swimming, snowboarding/skiing, snowshoeing, exploring or just relaxing outside with my wife and our two dogs.
 I love working with my hands and building/fixing things.
 I have also been intrigued by human health & physiology since my first class in highschool.

 - Values: <br>
   - I am a proponent of living a healthy lifestyle and do my best to support the physical and mental health of family, friends, coworkers, acquaintances or anyone else in need.